Pseudo-Riemannian manifold

-In differential geometry, a pseudo-Riemannian manifold, also called a semi-Riemannian manifold, is a differentiable manifold with a metric tensor that is everywhere nondegenerate.
+In mathematical physics, a pseudo-Riemannian manifold, also called a semi-Riemannian manifold, is a differentiable manifold with a metric tensor that is everywhere nondegenerate.
 This is a generalization of a Riemannian manifold in which the requirement of positive-definiteness is relaxed.

 Every tangent space of a pseudo-Riemannian manifold is a pseudo-Euclidean vector space.

 A special case used in general relativity is a four-dimensional Lorentzian manifold for modeling spacetime, where tangent vectors can be classified as timelike, null, and spacelike.

 Introduction

 Manifolds

-In differential geometry, a differentiable manifold is a space which is locally similar to a Euclidean space.
+In differential geometry, a differentiable manifold is a space that is locally similar to a Euclidean space.
 In an n-dimensional Euclidean space any point can be specified by n real numbers.
 These are called the coordinates of the point.

 An n-dimensional differentiable manifold is a generalisation of n-dimensional Euclidean space.
 In a manifold it may only be possible to define coordinates locally.
-This is achieved by defining coordinate patches: subsets of the manifold which can be mapped into n-dimensional Euclidean space.
+This is achieved by defining coordinate patches: subsets of the manifold that can be mapped into n-dimensional Euclidean space.

 See Manifold, Differentiable manifold, Coordinate patch for more details.